 So what realistically can we do?

-Although we should absolutely strive for at least that 5 portions of fruits and veg, there is a an innovative new supplement that can help.
+Although we should absolutely strive for at least that 5 portions of fruits and vegetables, there is a an innovative new supplement that can help.

 It’s called DailyColors and It combines no less than 16 plant color micro-nutrients.
 Each one is supported by studies, but it is the synergistic effect of the overall combination that’s so exciting.